 Many elements influence how and why an organism survives in one place and not another.
 Climate is key: it controls the length of breeding cycles, foraging times, foodplant availability and overwintering success.

 Since the land bridge to Europe was severed by rising sea levels 7,000 years ago, new arrivals to Britain have been kept to a trickle - until recent changes in weather and increasing international plant trade allowed numbers to escalate.
 Changing climate does not bring more aliens, but it may make our previously hostile environment more favourable for them when they do arrive.

 In Britain we have had a series of mild winters, warm summers and dry springs and autumns - at least in southern England where most invaders first make landfall.
 This has meant many ‘new’ species have become established here in the past 15 years, and they have started to spread.
 More are set to come.
 It is not too soon to start considering which likely garden pests, diseases - and helpful species, too - could arrive in Britain in the next 10 to 20 years.

 Found a new pest?

-If you think you have found a new-to-Britain pest or disease and are an RHS member, you can send or bring samples to the Members’ Advisory Service at RHS Garden Wisley, Woking, Surrey GU23 6QB, or samples can be sent to the Plant Health and Seeds Inspectorate, a division of Defra that is responsible for dealing with new plant pests and diseases.
-Write to: PHSI, Central Science Laboratory, Sand Hutton, York YO4 1LZ.
+If you think you have found a new-to-Britain pest or disease and are an RHS member, you can send or bring samples to the Members’ Advisory Service at RHS Garden Wisley, Woking, Surrey GU23 6QB, or contact the relevant plant health authority.

 Send samples of the insect/disease with the host plant in a sealed polythene bag in a stout container.
 In your covering letter, give details of where the plant is being grown, from where it was obtained and when the problem was first noticed.
 Please provide a contact telephone number.